dortania/OpenCore-Install-Guide/CONTRIBUTING.md

 ### How to Contribute

-Best way to test your commits and make sure they are formatted correctly is downloading `nodejs` and `yarn` then getting the VuePress and [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) tools.
-When you run `yarn dev`, it will set up a local webserver which you can connect to view the changes you made. `markdownlint *` will throw any errors at you about formatting as well, and `markdownlint -f *` will attempt to fix these.
+Best way to test your commits and make sure they are formatted correctly is downloading Node.js then running `npm install` to install dependencies.
+When you run `npm run dev`, it will set up a local webserver which you can connect to view the changes you made. `npm test` will throw any errors at you about formatting and spellchecking as well.
+If you want `markdownlint` to automatically attempt to fix linting, run `npm run fix-lint`.

 * [Fork this repo](https://github.com/dortania/OpenCore-Install-Guide/fork/)
 * Install the required tools:
-  * `brew install yarn`
+  * Node.js
-  * `npm install -g markdownlint-cli`
 * Make your changes.
 * Build the site:
-  * `yarn install` (To install all the required plugins)
+  * `npm install` (To install all the required plugins)
-  * `yarn dev` (Preview the site)
+  * `npm dev` (Preview the site)
     * Can be found at `http://localhost:8080`
-* Check markdown format:
+* Check linting and spellcheck:
+  * `npm test`
+  * `npm run lint` and `npm run spellcheck` (to run them individually)
-  * `markdownlint -f *` (To fix any potential issues)
+  * `npm run fix-lint` (To fix any potential issues)

 ### Tips